 Keeping all the data within a customer data platform helps in capturing and analyzing the main touchpoints.
 This includes tracking URLs to create connections between online efforts with a person’s profile.
 Analyze and track the emails your company has sent them and determine which ones were found interactive.

 A cross-platform paid media marketing implementation can be a bit coercing.
 Marketers require to take care of multiple channels while formulating the ad campaign.
-Keeping updates on every campaign and integrating the analytics is a tricky job.
+Keeping updates on every campaign and integrating the analytics is a tricky job, The digitization for the media industry has been driven by changing consumer behavior and expectations.